The biology of indirect exchanges

 – Cooperation requires the ecological ability to choose partners

 – I propose a game theoretical definition of these concepts

 – I provide evidence from anthropology, history and cryptocurrency

 Author: Jose Maanmieli

-Keywords: game theory, evolutionary social psychology, economic anthropology, definition of morality, social evolution, Stag Hunt, history of money
+Keywords: game theory, economic anthropology, morality, social evolution, credit-money

 Reviewers: No reviewers at present.